CMS-Enterprise/sbom-harbor-ui/README.md

 ## Overview

-This project contains the Harbor application's UI.
+This project contains the Harbor application's UI built with React, Vite, and SWC.

 ## Status